Lake Neusiedl: Tourism

 Despite remaining a protected wildlife habitat, the region of Lake Neusiedl, particularly in its Austrian part, draws significant numbers of tourists.
 The lake is known as the "Sea of the Viennese", as it offers ample opportunities for sailing and windsurfing at a reasonable distance from Vienna.
 There is also some commercial fishing.

-Low water levels pose a problem for sailing and commercial shipping, as boats hit the ground more frequently and mooring sites can become temporarily unusable.
-However, it somewhat facilitates the annual freestyle mass crossing of the lake from Mörbisch to Illmitz.
+Low water levels at times cause sailing and fishing boats to run aground much more frequently and many moorings suffer.
+However, they somewhat help the annual freestyle mass crossing, by foot, from Mörbisch to Illmitz.
 Everybody who can swim and is more than 160 cm in height can participate in this event, which was revived in 2004.